-The Customer Threshold sliders display a range between 1 to 10 and indicate a numeric count acceptance level.
-As you move the Customer Threshold sliders to the right, you are increasing the number of the specific events the customer has performed historically that you are willing to accept – you are increasing your risk tolerance.
+The Customer Threshold displays a range between 1 to 10 and indicates a numeric count acceptance level.
+As you increase the Customer Threshold, you are increasing the number of the specific events the customer has performed historically that you are willing to accept – you are increasing your risk tolerance.
 Also, the set-point should be read as “less than or equal to the set number”.

 As an example, if you were to set the Customer “chargeback” threshold to 5 then you are indicating that you are willing to accept a customer with 5 or less fewer chargebacks.
-If you moved the slider to the right, to say 7, then you are increasing your risk tolerance and indicating that you are willing to accept a customer with 7 or less chargebacks.
+If you increase the threshold, to say 7, then you are increasing your risk tolerance and indicating that you are willing to accept a customer with 7 or less chargebacks.

-The BIN Threshold sliders display a range of 1 to 100 and indicate a percent (%) of total orders on that BIN.
-As you move the BIN Threshold sliders to the right you are indicating that you are willing to accept customers from a BIN with a higher percent of total transactions being of the slider type – you are increasing your risk tolerance.
+The BIN Threshold displays a range of 1 to 100 and indicates a percent (%) of total orders on that BIN.
+As you increase the BIN Thresholds, you are indicating that you are willing to accept customers from a BIN with a higher percent of total transactions being of the slider type – you are increasing your risk tolerance.
 Also, the set-point should be read as “less than or equal to the set percent”.

 As an example, if you were to set the BIN “chargeback” threshold to 50 (aka 50%), you are indicating that you are willing to accept customers from a BIN with 50% or less of total transactions resulting in a chargeback.
 If you moved the slider to the right, to say 70 (aka 70%), then you are increasing your risk tolerance and indicating that you are willing to accept a customer from a BIN with 70% or less of total transactions resulting in a chargeback.

 As a rule, BINs with less than 100 transactions will not be included in Transaction Select BIN blocking as there is too little data to statistically predict the risk profile of that BIN.